 A conclusion one draws from Sowell’s history is the human need of tolerance for difference.
 Not everyone wants the same thing out of life.
 Not everyone lives life in the same way.
 The Wall Street Journal editorializes on October 10, 2020 that tolerance is the bane of the 21st century.
 It argues that tolerance allows equal rights for gays, lesbians, and transsexuals’ as though they are something less than human beings.
 This is conservatism at its worst.
 Lack of tolerance is the sine non quo of slavery and discrimination.

 Shoshana Zuboff (American author, former Harvard Professor of Business Administration).

 Shoshana Zuboff analyzes the evolution of power wielded and enabled by Google, Amazon, Microsoft and other media giant’s that invade personal privacy.

-Her scholarly examination concludes “…Surveillance Capitalism” will lead to Orwell’s “1984” or B.F.
+Zuboff’s scholarly examination of American internet mavens concludes “…Surveillance Capitalism” will lead to Orwell’s “1984” or B.F.
 Skinner’s “Beyond Freedom and Dignity”.

 Orwell notes in “1984” that invasion of privacy is a way of conditioning human beings to believe in “truths” manufactured by whoever leads.
 In contrast, B.F.
 Skinner’s “Beyond Freedom and Dignity” argues behavioral observation and reward is a tool for making people live morally “good” and peaceful lives.